danielng09/Goodtravels/README.md

 - [ ] Add more details to activity such as cost and hours
 - [ ] User can comment on another user's review
 - [ ] User receives suggested activity based on preferences filter
+- [ ] Modal view when creating new review

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md